ankaravanas/viral-linkedin-content-generator/README.md

 PORT=8000 python3 server.py
 # Server will be available at http://localhost:8000/mcp

-# Test with FastMCP Inspector
+# Test with official MCP Inspector
-npx @mcpjam/inspector@latest
+npx @modelcontextprotocol/inspector
+# Inspector will launch at http://localhost:6274/
-# Connect to http://localhost:8000/mcp in the Inspector UI
+# Use HTTP transport to connect to http://localhost:8000/mcp
 ```

 ## ✨ Features